Housing for international students

 Students who are allocated a room at the student village will receive the housing contract from the student village, SiT, before their arrival.

 You should not, under any circumstances, try booking a room on your own at the Students Welfare Organization (SiT) before you have received booking information from the Office of International Relations at NTNU.
 These applications will be deleted.

 Accepted exchange students from countries outside of the EU/EEA are guaranteed housing due to visa regulations as long as they apply within the deadline.

 Students from EU/EEA countries who have applied within the deadline will be prioritized for housing before students who might have applied after the deadline.
-(In essence, this means that if you applied after the deadline you must probably find private accommodation).
+(In essence, this means that if you applied after the deadline you might have to find private accommodation).
 Further priority will be given to students coming from partner universities.
 However, please note that EU/EEA students are not guaranteed housing.
-About 2/3 of exchange students from partner universities from EU/EEA countries will not receive a housing offer at the student village, but will have to find a private room on their own.
-Free Movers are not prioritized for housing at the student village.
+About 2/3 of exchange students from partner universities from EU/EEA countries will in the autumn semester not receive a housing offer at the student village, but will have to find a private room on their own.
+Free Movers are not prioritized for housing at the student village in the autumn semester.

 Accepted students who come for an internship or project during the summer will get housing until the end of July.
 If you are going to stay at NTNU longer than July you must find housing on your own in the private market since new students arriving in August are prioritized.

 If you are not allocated housing you will have to find private housing on your own.
 Please inform us asap once you have found yourself a room.